aartigoswami91/TCP_Project/README.md

 Application contains following steps
 <li>Server read the AOR record file</li>
-<li>server can connect multiple file</li>
+<li>Server can connect multiple clients</li>
-<li>client can request with AOR number and if number matches with the given AOR number then server return matched AOR data one at a time</li>
+<li>Client can send request with AOR number and if       number matches with the given AOR number then server return matched AOR JSON data one at a time other wise server returns empty line</li>
-<li>If server does not receive any record within 10 sec then connect will get close.</li>
+<li>If server does not receive any record within 10 sec from client then connect will get closed by server</li>

 # Running the Application locally
 1. Clone the reponsitory